 The reason why many avoid fruits when they pursue a fat loss diet is that fruits usually contain high amounts of calories and an effective weight loss strategy is done by reducing the calorific intake.
 But there are many types of calories and if people would know which ones are good, then the confusion regarding fruits consumption wouldn’t exist.

 It is also important to note that being on a calorific deficit doesn’t mean you have to drastically drop your fruit consumption.
-You have to eat firstly for your own well-being and, secondly, for your metabolic functions.
+You have to eat firstly for your own well-being.
 Once these basic needs are covered, only then you have to make sure not to exceed the calorific intake for the day.

 Fruit is Life Essence

-Fruits are rich in natural energy, unlike table sugar, which is processed sugar.
+Fruits are rich in natural energy, unlike table sugar (see why table sugar isn’t good), which is processed sugar.
 So that is why we need them like we need oxygen regardless of the fitness goal.

 A healthy diet must include the consumption of fruits.
 My purpose is to help you lose body fat and keep healthy at the same time.
 I never encourage people to follow frustrating and impossible diets.
 The whole process of losing weight should be extended over longer periods in order to make it pleasant, instead of just having a drastic follow-up plan that will only make you quit faster.